A Chart of the Sea coasts of New-England New Jarsey Virginia Maryland and Carolina From C. Cod to C. Hatteras By John Seller Hydrog'r to the King

 Cartouche reads: "A Chart/ of the Sea coasts of/ NEW ENGLAND/ NEW-JARSEY VIRGINAI/ MARYLAND and CAROLINA/ From C.Cod to C.Hatteras/ By John Seller Hydrog.r/ to the King"

 Label:John Seller, hydrographer to the King, recognized the significance of his publication, "Atlas Maritimus" (in which this map first appeared) to English mapmaking.* In the preface he noted that the book was, "...the first essay of this nature that hath been completed in England."
-The publication of John Seller's chart marked a signficant shift in power shift in imperial dominence and mapmaking between the Dutch to the English.
+The publication of John Seller's chart reflected both a significant shift in imperial dominance and mapmaking between the Dutch to the English.

-This chart was published immediately after the cession of the New York colony from tthe Dutch to the English.
+This chart was published immediately after the cession of the New York colony from the Dutch to the English.
 It recorded the contiguous 1000 miles of coastline now under the control of England.
-Visually and stylistically the Sellers followed the conventions of his Dutch counterparts, but he emphasizes the Crown's control of the area by adding English place names like "Lower Norfolk" in Virginia.
-The Seller chart draws on updated and very current information from Augustine Herman's map of the Chesapeake region, highlighting the importance of England's oldest colony, Virginia.
-He also likely referenced Robert Morden and William Berry's, A New Map of the ENGLISH PLANTATIONS in AMERICA (1673).
+Visually and stylistically Seller followed the conventions of his Dutch counterparts, but he emphasized the Crown's control of the area by adding English place names like "Lower Norfolk" in Virginia.
+The Seller chart draws on updated and the most current contemporary information from Augustine Herman's map of the Chesapeake region, highlighting the importance of England's oldest colony, Virginia.
+He also likely referenced Robert Morden and William Berry's," A New Map of the ENGLISH PLANTATIONS in AMERICA" (1673).

 *Unlike the standardized atlases published by the Dutch, English mapmakers tended to diversify their modes of publication ranging from separately issued sheets to atlases or made-to-order composite atlases.